 Receiving quality medical treatment in Lebanon can be very costly, so both expats and travelers are advised to purchase a comprehensive health insurance plan in order to cover any potential medical expenses.
 Evacuation cover is also advised, depending on where you stay within Lebanon.

-For these reasons, we strongly encourage Lebanese nationals with dual nationalities, expats, and visitors in Lebanon to purchase a comprehensive international health insurance policy which provides an emergency evacuation and repatriation benefit.
+For these reasons, we strongly encourage Lebanese nationals with dual nationalities and expats in Lebanon to purchase a comprehensive international health insurance policy which provides an emergency evacuation and repatriation benefit.
 Furthermore, as Lebanon is torn with socio-political tensions, many potential threats persist and additional war and terrorism covers may be essential.

 It is also always recommended to buy a group medical insurance plan for your organization in Lebanon.
 If you would like to purchase a comprehensive corporate health insurance plan, MyBroker Inc. can assist you with all your coverage needs at competitive rates.

 If you are a Lebanese dual citizen living in Lebanon, we at MyBroker Inc. are available to assist you with your comprehensive international health insurance needs, including emergency medical evacuations and repatriation.

 For more information about the Lebanon health insurance policies we can offer, please feel free to contact us today.
 If you are looking to purchase international health insurance in Lebanon, please fill in your information in the form below to receive a quotation.